cloud-native-compositions/compositions/cnc-proposal.md

 (Using GKE as the example, but equally applicable to any distribution).
 As a platform administrator, I want to give end users in my organization self service access to K8s clusters.
 As in the previous example, I want to define all required resources and logic as a reusable composition, and define an end user interface that exposes only the options I want to be configurable by end users.
 In addition to creating a cluster, we want the composition to deploy administrative workloads and config such as policies, agents etc.

 The composition would define the following resources in Google Cloud (using KCC to provide the mappings from K8s CRDs to Google Cloud APIs):
-GKE cluster
+- GKE cluster
-Container Node Pools
+- Container Node Pools
-IAM ServiceAccount
+- IAM ServiceAccount
-IAM PolicyMember
+- IAM PolicyMember
-Services (cnrm)
+- Services (such as cnrm)

 The platform administrator would define the end user interface so that an end user can create a new cluster by creating an instance of this composition that defines:
-Cluster name
+- Cluster name
-Nodepool name
+- Nodepool name
-Max nodes
+- Max nodes
-Location (e.g. us-east1)
+- Location (e.g. us-east1)
-Networks (optional)
+- Networks (optional)

 After the cluster is successfully created, the following resources would be created in the cluster:
-Policies
+- Policies
-Admin Agents
+- Admin Agents
-Admin workloads
+- Admin workloads

 Everything related to policy, service accounts, and service activation (and how these resources related to each other) would be hidden from the end user, simplifying their experience.